We all must answer one day to our God, the Creator of the universe and all that is in it!

 Rom 5:1 Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.

-In John 6, Jesus says that He will one day raise up everyone who has placed their trust in Him:
+And in John 6, Jesus says that He will one day raise up everyone who has placed their trust in Him!

 38 “For I have come down from heaven, not to do My own will, but the will of Him who sent Me.
 39 “This is the will of Him who sent Me, that of all that He has given Me I lose nothing, but raise it up on the last day.
 40 “For this is the will of My Father, that everyone who beholds the Son and believes in Him will have eternal life, and I Myself will raise him up on the last day.”

-The Lord Jesus Himself is the only way a man can be saved, even declared “justified”; made righteous in the eyes of God!
+The Lord Jesus is the only way a man can be saved from his sins; even declared “justified” and made righteous in the eyes of God!

-This is God’s grace plan to save sinful mankind!
+It truly is a miracle; a work of God!
+This is God’s gracious plan to save sinful mankind!

 John 14:1-6 Do not let your heart be troubled; believe in God, believe also in Me.
 2 “In My Father’s house are many dwelling places; if it were not so, I would have told you; for I go to prepare a place for you.
 3 “If I go and prepare a place for you, I will come again and receive you to Myself, that where I am, there you may be also.